110-141-143-153-145-162/typing-club-hacks/README.md

  ![Screenshot 2023-09-11 7 46 20 PM](https://github.com/110-141-143-153-145-162/Typing-Club/assets/144743203/d8071cc2-b7a8-415f-a6f0-257d8d03d7ac)

-Now, change the 116 to ex (500)
+Now, change the 116 to example (500) and press enter .

 ![Screenshot 2023-09-11 8 28 09 PM](https://github.com/110-141-143-153-145-162/Typing-Club/assets/144743203/6c1f78f6-a140-45ee-b5b7-5f4f236dc046)

-Last, complete the level then you have 469 levels unlocked .
+Last, complete the level .
+Then you have 469 levels unlocked .

 Also, to unlock all the levels you have to guess the last level number .
 Let me know if you figure it out !